CHICAGO — One after another, Marquette volleyball’s worst nightmares came true. As though one bad thing wasn’t enough.

 A Marquette team with a wealth of experience showed just how wealthy it is.
 It’s 21 kills and 11 digs rich from Aubrey Hamilton, who posted her second-straight double.
 50 assists from Yadhira Anchante rich.
 12 Ella Foti kills, 10 Carsen Murray kills and 10 Natalie Ring kills rich.

-Shoot, the Golden Eagles are so affluent in depth that it can get a career-most five kills on .625 hitting from redshirt sophomore Morgan Daugherty, who stepped up in lieu of Bray, despite limited practice after simultaneous bouts with both shin splints and stress fractures.
+This Golden Eagles depth is so substantial that they can get a career-most five kills on .625 hitting from redshirt sophomore Morgan Daugherty, who stepped up in lieu of Bray, despite limited practice after simultaneous bouts with both shin splints and stress fractures.

 “I told her after the match, that was one of the best off the bench performances I’ve seen in 25 years of coaching, and she laughed and said, ‘I’ve never been less prepared,'” Theis said.